softboiler/copier-pipeline/README.md

 # copier-python

 This is a Copier template for Python projects, allowing for template evolution over time and sharing across projects.
-It is strongly recommended you follow the [one-time setup](#one-time-setup) before following the steps for [generating a project from this template](#generate-a-project-from-this-template).
-In short, you should have Git, VSCode, Copier, PowerShell (with certain profile configurations), and Python installed before attempting to use this template.
+It is strongly recommended you follow [dev machine setup](#dev-machine-setup) before following steps for [generating a project from this template](#generate-a-project-from-this-template).
+In short, you should have Git, VSCode, Copier, Python, and the cross-platform PowerShell (with profile configurations to activate `.env` variables), installed to get the most use out of this template.

 ## Features

 This template should set up tooling that will help you as you code.
-The template is tentatively cross-platform from testing on Windows, in WSL, and in CI.
-But I am looking for feedback.
-File an [issue](https://github.com/blakeNaccarato/copier-python/issues) if things are broken on other systems.
-Static analysis (e.g. linting, type checking) "moves errors to the left".
+Contributor and CI workflows in this template are tested on Windows 2022, MacOS 13, and Ubuntu 22.04 runners.
+Static analysis "moves errors to the left", allowing you to catch issues as soon as possible.
 Linting and code checks run as you write to catch problems before you run/publish/package your code.
+Features include:

 - [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance)/`pyright`: Code refactoring tools, allowing you to move/rename functions and variables around your project, effortlessly refactoring code as your project grows in complexity.
 Also performs type-checking which will keep you honest if you're using type annotations.
 But you don't have to use type annotations out of the gate, consier delaying that learning journey until you get the basics down.
 - [Sourcery](https://sourcery.ai/): Teaches "Pythonic" behavior as you learn to code, encouraging cleaner ways of writing things.